Safeguarding Adults At-risk: Advocating for Their Protection

 • When reporting, include any evidence that supports the concern, such as photographs of injuries or screenshots of messages.
 But do not attempt to investigate yourself.

-• Identify any additional agencies involved with the vulnerable adult that should be informed.
+• Identify any additional agencies involved with the at-risk adult that should be informed.

 • Maintain confidentiality.
 Only share details with the adult safeguarding team and other necessary agencies.